Is Hard Water Bad for Plants?

 Read Our Reviews

 Tony, the technician/plumber from Florida Energy Water & Air, was most pleasant, knowledgeable, professional.
-He arrived on completed the replacement of very old water heater including nearly 100% disappeance of the "knocking noise" in less than an hour, and cleaned up the work area very nicely at the end.
+He arrived on completed the replacement of very old water heater including nearly 100% disappearance of the "knocking noise" in less than an hour, and cleaned up the work area very nicely at the end.
 I highly recommend his and FEWA to anyone needing these kind of services.
-Thanks Tony !
+Thanks Tony!

 Accreditations